Flagstaff Motorcycle Accident Attorneys

 The truth is, receiving proper compensation after being injured in a motorcycle accident can be an uphill battle.
 Insurance companies have a vested interest in paying out as little as possible, even if their client was the one 100% at fault.
 In order to lowball claims, insurance companies will often use everyday motorcycle bias to their advantage.
-However, with The Husband and Wife Law Team, who have served numerous motorcycle accident clients with thorough legal representation, false claims by insurance adjusters can be disproven, and you can recover all the damages you suffered.
+However, with The Husband & Wife Law Team, who have served numerous motorcycle accident clients with thorough legal representation, false claims by insurance adjusters can be disproven, and you can recover all the damages you suffered.

 Many people involved in motorcycle accidents are left physically and emotionally traumatized.
 The stigma that often comes with motorcycles makes the situation even worse, as many people will assume you are at fault for your own injuries, even if that is the furthest thing from the truth.
 There is one place where you won’t find any such bias.
-We at Breyer Law Offices, P.C. are motorcycle enthusiast ourselves, so we understand how terrifying and stressful an accident can be.
+We are motorcycle enthusiast ourselves, so we understand how terrifying and stressful an accident can be.
 If you were involved in a motorcycle accident that wasn’t your fault, reach out to us at (602) 457-6222 to speak to a knowledgeable Flagstaff personal injury lawyer.

 Get Help Now